Mark (sign): Certification marks

 Medieval guilds set up the system of compulsory ("regulatory") marks for the craftsmen, intended to trace the defective items and punish the offenders, with most typical examples provided by the bakery trade.
+England first forced producers to mark their goods in 1266, when every loaf of bread was required to have a baker's mark or seal, to enforce regulations of the rules on weight or price could.
+In the bad cases the offenders were banished from the trade for life.
 In English weapons manufacturing (including cutlery) the regulations concerning the manufacturer marks were firmly established in the 14th century: no weapon shall be sold without a personal mark of the craftsman, misuse of the mark was subject to court actions.